Laboratory-Imaging/GA3-examples/NIS_v6.20/50-Python_Getting_Started/README.md

 ### Simple thresholding

-This example uses numpy function [where()](https://numpy.org/doc/stable/reference/generated/numpy.where.html#numpy.where) the perform a threshold.
+This example uses numpy function [where()](https://numpy.org/doc/stable/reference/generated/numpy.where.html#numpy.where) to perform a threshold.

-1. We will use the the same image [GA3_Cell_Size_Analysis_example.nd2](https://laboratory-imaging.github.io/GA3-examples/NIS_v6.10/10-Cell_Size_Analysis/GA3_Cell_Size_Analysis_example.nd2).
-Download it and open it in NIS Elements.
+1. We will use the same image [GA3_Cell_Size_Analysis_example.nd2](https://laboratory-imaging.github.io/GA3-examples/NIS_v6.10/10-Cell_Size_Analysis/GA3_Cell_Size_Analysis_example.nd2).
+Download it and open in NIS-Elements.
 2. Add the python node.
 5. Add Input color and **Output Binary**
 4. Connect the node to the Mono channel and the SaveBinaries to the python output.